aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-pivot-tables-and-pivot-charts/create-pivot-tables-and-pivot-charts/_index.md

 1. Access the new PivotTable object from the PivotTables collection by passing its index.
 1. Use any of the pivot table objects encapsulated in the PivotTable object to manage the table.

 A code sample is given below.
 Executing the code generates a new file: pivotTable_test.xls.

 **Input data**

 ![todo:image_alt_text](create-pivot-tables-and-pivot-charts_1.png)

 **The output pivot table**

 ![todo:image_alt_text](create-pivot-tables-and-pivot-charts_2.png)

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-CreatePivotTable-CreatePivotTable.java" >}}
+{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CreatePivotTable-CreatePivotTable.java" >}}

-#### **Creating a Pivot Chart based on the Pivot Table**
+### **Creating a Pivot Chart based on the Pivot Table**

 To create a pivot chart using Aspose.Cells:

 1. Add a chart.